aditya-uw/aditya-uw.github.io/content/event/ASAottawa_2024/index.md

 ---
-title: Investigation of Duty Cycles for Measuring Activity in Passive Acoustic Bat Monitoring
+title: Investigation of duty cycles for measuring activity in passive acoustic bat monitoring

 event: The 186th Meeting of the Acoustical Society of America
 event_url: https://expo.uw.edu/expo/apply/676/proceedings